Sunday, September 22, 2024

 Michael, our driver and Chris, our guide.

-There are over 200 statues in the park representing his life's work in granite and bronze.
-The statues are naked, because Viegland wanted his work to represent the timelessness of human nature from birth to death.
-He hoped visitors would view these works closely, seeing their own emotions play out in the statues.
+There are over 200 statues in the park representing Viegland's work in granite and bronze.
+The statues are naked, because he wanted his life's work to represent the timelessness of human nature from birth to death.
+He hoped visitors would view these sculptures closely, seeing their own emotions play out in the statues.
 He also designed the bronze gates to the sculpture park; note how they depict three women and three men in conversation.

 Beyond the Bridge, the path continues through a rose garden to the Fountain, the earliest sculpture unit in the park.